 If the land is reported as one or more item numbers on a Form 706 schedule, simply list the schedule and item numbers.
 If the land subject to the easement comprises only part of an item, however, list the schedule and item number and describe the part subject to the easement.
-See the instructions for Schedule A for information on how to describe the land.
+See the instructions for Schedule A, Real Estate, in the Form 706 itself, for information on how to describe the land.